elracing/Full-Stack-Vue-Express/README.md

 ## Credits

-big thanks for Traversy Media's youtube channel for putting up the tutorial needed to set this up
+big thanks for TraversyMedia's youtube channel for putting up the tutorial needed to set this up

 ## License